-The project team will work with the Climate Change Division, Ministry of Water, Land, Environment and Climate Change to align activities with the National Development Plan for Jamaica: Vision 2030 (2009) which includes a National Outcome of “Hazard Risk Reduction and Adaptation to Climate Change”.
+The project team will work with the Jamaican Ministry of Economic Growth and Job Creation to align activities with the National Development Plan for Jamaica: Vision 2030 (2009), which includes a National Outcome of “Hazard Risk Reduction and Adaptation to Climate Change”.